 Can you tell us a little about your life and the path that led you here, to the world of art?

 Pavan Rajurkar: As a child, I was highly impressed by the cartoons and used to try & imitate them through my art.
 All my notebooks were full of scribblings and sketches.
 This keen interest slowly grew into a serious involvement with art.
-Fortunately, my parents recognized my talent & interest and encouraged me with all the areas of my field.
+Fortunately, my parents recognized my talent & interest and encouraged me in all the areas of my field.

 I was provided with different stories and coloring books and enrolled in various drawing competitions in school.
 And as if that wasn’t enough, they also posed for me at times so I could draw them!
 The activity then became enjoyable and an integral part of my childhood.
-My sources of inspiration were from movie posters being painted in my town.
+My sources of inspiration were movie posters being painted in my town.
 As well as the Ganesha & Durga sculptures created by artists during the festive seasons.
 All these mundane everyday activities influenced my decision to be an artist.

 What inspires you to draw?